ZahariCheyrekov/movies-now/README.md

 # Movies-Now

-You can visit the project from here: Coming Soon
+You can visit the project from here: https://movies-noww.herokuapp.com/

 # About this project